The KISS method of designing is one of our favorites. It stands for “Keep It Simple Stupid,” but around here, it’s “Keep It Simple… Seriously.”

 If these questions aren’t being answered by your package design in a compelling, impactful way, those 4 seconds of confusion are causing you to lose sales big time!

 The right silent visual presentation delivered at the decision point is the strongest marketing effort you can make for your food brands.
+Our focus on optimizing this critical decision-making moment is one of the key reasons Design Rush recognizes us as a top Food Package Design Company.
 So, remember to “keep it simple” and you’ll be on your way to make a 4-second emotional impact with your package design.

 See you at the store shelves!